 - a.
-Repairs to existing legally established boating and water access facilities that fall below the standards identified in SMP Section 5.07.02(K)(1) are permitted consistent with all other applicable codes and regulations. - b.
+Repairs to existing legally established boating, port, and water access facilities that fall below the standards identified in SMP Section 5.07.02(F)(1) are permitted consistent with all other applicable codes and regulations. - b.
 All repairs must utilize any material standards specified for new facilities.

-L. Mitigation
+G. Mitigation